gophergala/shark_sandwich/README.md

 The game should not be setup to play.
 When you run it later, you can enter the same folder path `testgame`, or if you run the game from within the `testgame` folder, it will load up straight away.
 You previously created character will be remembered.

 Run `resetgame.sh` script to clear out repo.

+## Introduction

+*Shark Sandwich* is a text based game with a new twist.
+As your hero adventures, you encounter monsters and make discoveries.
+Expeirience the world through a command line interface, pitting your hero against the environment and eventually other players.

+Every moment of your character is saved away; moments in time etched in the stone tablets of history... until you smash them to bits.

+The game records your hero's timeline.
+It also records your freind's timelines as well.
+Eventually, you'll be able to travel back in time to attack your friend's hero.
+It's a sketchy endeavor.
+Will you win, or lose?
+How will that alter the course of history?

+If your character dies, your present day character becomes another descendent in the long line of your hero's heritage.
+You can become stronger or even weaker based on the outcome!

+### Feature List

+- [x] Create a hero
+- [x] Go on an adventure
+- [x] Record events for each hero
+- [x] Persist state
+- [x] Resume state
+- [ ] Interact with friends
+- [ ] PvP
+- [ ] Rewrite history after death
+- [ ] Make current character a new decendent from altered time
+- [ ] Loot
+- [ ] Gear
+- [ ] Character building